EricKarpovits/Towers-of-Hanoi-Project/README.md

 The Towers of Hanoi is a game in which a stack of disks is moved from the first peg to a third peg with the help of an intermediate post.
 Only one disk may be moved at one time and larger disks may never be on top of smaller disks.

-3Blue1Brown Towers of Hanoi Explanation: https://www.youtube.com/watch?v=2SUvWfNJSsM
+3Blue1Brown Towers of Hanoi Video Explanation: [link](https://www.youtube.com/watch?v=2SUvWfNJSsM)

 This project represents the culmination of the Algorithms/Recursion unit.